Lauren Burnham Gets Real About Her Struggle With Anxiety In Candid Post

 “I understand and a million other women get it, too!
 Breathe, momma.
 It is HARD!
 The best thing to do is admit/acknowledge what’s going on,” commented a second person.

 This is not the first time Burnham has been raw and honest regarding personal issues.
-This past May she and Luyendyk opened up publicly about recently suffering a miscarriage.
+In May, she and Luyendyk opened up about recently suffering a miscarriage.
 As The Inquisitr previously reported, the pair still want to expand their family in the future, even if it takes longer than they may have expected.